Public Ticket Portal

 Public thread links are recipient-scoped.
 The portal does not expose the internal ticket-wide public token back to the reporter, and public thread actions only accept the scoped thread link token.
 The public thread also does not show the internal ticket id anymore.
 Ticket ids are treated as internal workspace references, while the public portal is identified only by the scoped thread token.

 Public thread replies and attachment uploads are rate-limited server-side per scoped thread token.
 Attachment uploads also use a basic per-token byte quota in addition to the normal per-request file-size limits.
+All stored ticket attachments count toward the workspace file-storage allowance.

 Reopen behavior